seakhtar/nsf-sbir/pages/fastlane/form-prep-3.md

 ![Main screen with Project Summary highlighted]({{ site.baseurl }}/assets/img/fastlane/Sep-projectSummary.png)

 Type the "Project Summary" in the provided text boxes.
-The aggregate of the three text boxes cannot exceed 4,600 characters, including spaces.
-The maximum number of lines  that may be included on a page is 51.
 When this section is completed, click **"Save" and then "OK"** to return to the "Form Preparation" screen. **Information MUST be entered  into all three text boxes, or the proposal will not be accepted.**

 **DO NOT CHECK THE BOX TO ENTER YOUR PROJECT SUMMARY AS A SUPPLEMENTARY DOCUMENT.**